Evovest/NeuroTreeModels.jl/docs/src/design.md

 | lightgbm        | 1330.0          | 0.461       | 0.779        |
 | catboost        | 7180.0          | 0.464       | 0.775        |

+## Discussion

+NeuroTreeModels can achieve top tier performance on both small (Boston) and large (Higgs) datasets.
+Its performance trailed on the two ranking regression problems (MSRank and Yahoo).
+Although the large number of features is a distinguishing characteristic of the Yahoo dataset, the 136 features of MSRank are not materially different for the YEAR dataset (90 features), and on which NeuroTreeMoels outperform all other algos.
+Considering that no sparsity mechanism is present in the feature selection defining split node conditions, datasets with very large numbe rof feature may present a challenge.
+Substituting the default `tanh` activation with a sparsity inducing one such as `hardsigmoid` or `EntrOpt` has not resulted in improvement from the experiments.

+Another potential weakness may stem from the soft nature of the decision criteria.
+Traditional trees are able to isolate the effect of a specific feature value.
+This can be notably meaningfull in a situation where a numeric feature taking a value of 0 may carry a particular meaning (ex. missing, unknown value).
+Such stump the effect of a feature should be harder to pick with NeuroTree's soft condition.

 ## References